-Find the Top Drug & Alcohol Rehab in California
+Drug & Alcohol Rehab Centers In California

 If you’re looking for a rehab in California, it’s important to do some research and decide what you need from a treatment center.
 There are so many different options and approaches to treatment—and the state has over 1,600 facilities.

 The majority of California facilities treat both alcohol and drug abuse, though many facilities offer treatment geared towards a specific substance.
 While most offer substance abuse treatment services primarily, nearly 1 in 4 are dual diagnosis facilities—providing mental health services alongside addiction treatment.

 There are mostly outpatient facilities in California, but there’s a higher proportion of rehabs that offer inpatient care—almost 40%— than in most other states.
 As you look into facilities, be sure to ask about their payment options.
 Each accepts different private and state-funded insurance plans, and most will accept self-payment.
 More than half of California rehabs will offer treatment at no charge for clients who can’t pay.

 The state of California has become a leader in approaches to harm reduction for substance abuse.
 At select pharmacies, individuals can find clean syringes and acquire naloxone—the life-saving drug that reverses an opioid overdose.
 Recovery advocates are working to increase the effectiveness of addiction treatment in the state, and make those valuable resources accessible to more people.

 Finding the right help for yourself or a loved one can be an overwhelming and stressful process.
 If you are feeling overwhelmed, please feel free to call our sponsored hotline.
 Start the road to recovery today!

 Monterey County/San Benito Count